Meet Our Staff

 Appointed in January 2015, Jamie Fischer and his wife Michelle (Roman) Fischer, a Penn Yan native, joined the full-time staff family at LeTourneau in mid-February 2015.

-Prior to his work in East Asia, Jamie held a pastoral position in Jacksboro, Tenn., serving youth and young adults and coordinating other outreach events and ministry activities church-wide.
+Previously, Jamie and Michelle spent three-and-a-half years in East Asia as missionaries, sharing the gospel through relationships, discipleship, and teaching English as a second language.
+Prior to that, Jamie held a pastoral position in Jacksboro, Tenn., serving youth and young adults and coordinating other outreach events and ministry activities church-wide.
 Jamie graduated in 2005 with a Masters of Divinity in Pastoral Care.

 Gerri Moose (and the late Avis Sowl)

-Bob & Mary Ann Anderson, Project Manager
+Bob & Mary Ann Anderson

+Bob & Mary Ann began their ministry work with LeTourneau Christian Center in February 2017.
 Bob attended school in Staten Island, NY.
 He graduated from Cobleskill with a Landscape Design degree.
 Bob has been in the building trades for the last 25 years doing remodeling as well as New Home construction.

 Upon joining our staff Bob hit the ground running with a project in the lodge to update and modernize the first floor.
 He continues to tackle the big projects such as the new sound system for the Tabernacle and most recently leading the building of the new staff house.
 He and Mary Ann have been married since 2005 and he has a daughter, Lydia.
 Any one that has come to camp in the last few years can see what a hard worker and amazing servant that Bob is!